Cycle complex over the projective line minus three points : toward multiple zeta values cycles: The cycle complex over

-We recall some definitions and properties of commutative differential graded algebra over $\Q$. \begin{defn}[cdga] A commutative differential graded algebra $A$ is a commutative graded algebra (with unit) $A= \oplus_n A^n$ over $\Q$ together with a graded homomorphism $d=\oplus d^n$, $d^n : A^n \lra A^{n+1}$ such that \begin{itemize} \item $d^{n+1}\circ d^n=0$ \item $d$ satisfies the Leibniz rule
+Let us recall some definitions and properties of commutative differential graded algebras (cdga's) over $\Q$. \begin{defn}[cdga] A commutative differential graded algebra $A$ is a commutative graded algebra (with unit) $A= \oplus_n A^n$ over $\Q$ together with a graded homomorphism $d=\oplus d^n$, $d^n : A^n \lra A^{n+1}$ such that \begin{itemize} \item $d^{n+1}\circ d^n=0$ \item $d$ satisfies the Leibniz rule